 Strengthening Indonesia’s institutional capacities to coordinate and implement trade and investment policies

-BAPPENAS, the central institution concerned with strategic planning, and the Ministry of Trade, the lead negotiator for Indonesia for the Comprehensive Economic Partnership Agreement (CEPA), are coordinating the two work streams of this priority area.
+BAPPENAS, the central institution concerned with strategic planning, and the Ministry of Trade, the lead negotiator for the Indonesia-EU Comprehensive Economic Partnership Agreement (CEPA), are coordinating the two work streams of this priority area.

 Support to the national development planning process